AutoPas/AutoPas/README.md

 ## Using Autopas

-Steps to build a
+Steps to using Autopas in your particle simulation program:
-1. Defining Particle classes
+1. Defining your Particle class
 First you will need to define a particle class, the class should
 ```cpp
 class SPHParticle : public autopas::Particle {